CORPORATE GOVERNANCE OVERVIEW STATEMENT

 Note:- Details of the remuneration of individual directors and members of senior management are not disclosed as the Directors and senior management are remunerated by the Manager and not by YTL Hospitality REIT.

-to enhance their skills, knowledge and expertise in their respective fields.
-The Board will continue to evaluate and determine the
+enhance their skills, knowledge and expertise in their respective fields.
+The Board will continue to evaluate and determine the training

 Dato' Mark Yeoh Seok Kah